 - Waking up early: In “Change Your Habits, Change Your Life,” author Tom Corley reports that nearly 50% of self-made millionaires got up at least three hours before their workday began.
 Early mornings are an excellent time for you to get a jump on the day, exercise, or work creatively while your mind is still focused from a good night’s sleep.

 - Reading often: There are centuries of valuable information documented in books that can help you with your life, business, and career goals.
 Successful people make it a habit to read and absorb a constant stream of informative text.
 Bonus: Reading for pleasure can also help boost your career.

 - Exercising regularly: Fully utilizing your mind-body connection is essential for success.
 Successful people make a habit of regular exercise because they know it trains their mind and body to work well together while reducing stress and preventing disease.

 - Surrounding yourself with inspiring people: We’re each the sum of the people with whom we spend our time.
 Make a conscious decision to surround yourself with people who inspire you, then learn from them.

 - Setting SMART goals: Goal setting is a great habit, but you can take it to the next level by making your goals SMART (Specific, Measurable, Achievable, Relevant, and Time-Bound).
-Set SMART goals in every area of your life: career, relationships, health and well-being, and finances.
+Set SMART goals in every area of your life: career, relationships, health and well-being, finances, etc..

-- Prioritizing sleep: If you want to perform well in every area of your life, sleep is critical for success.
+- Prioritizing sleep: If you want to unlock peak performance across the board, sleep is critical for success.
 In fact, Albert Einstein preferred to get 10 hours of sleep every night.
 When you make it a habit to prioritize sleep, you are often more productive and creative during the day.

 Habits Among High-Performing Teams